2martens/de.plugins-zum-selberbauen.bmi/README.md

 Version notes
 -------------

-The currently available source code represents an early alpha version of Size-Weight-BMI and should not be used in productive environments.
+The currently available source code represents an early beta version of Size-Weight-BMI and should not be used in productive environments.

 License
 -------